jcf-dev/joweenflores/README.md

 ✅ Python / C# / Java / JS / HTML5 / CSS3
 ✅ IT professional / DevOps
 ✅ Have a habit of creating (useless) things from scratch
-✅ Casual FPS Gamer (Lets play Apex Legends!)
+✅ Casual FPS Gamer (mostly Apex Legends)
 ✅ Explorer of new technologies (Async Programming, AI & ML, etc..)
 ✅ Love to test things by outputting "meow"